maxutility2011/ezLiveStreaming/README.md

 ```
 redis-cli
 ```
 ezLiveStreaming uses the default Redis port, 6379.
-A full list of all the Redis tables used by ezLiveStreaming is given in the end of this document.
+A full list of all the Redis tables used by ezLiveStreaming can be found at the end of this document.

 ![screenshot](diagrams/playback_nodrm.png)